dalmendra/Miles2Coins/README.md

 ## Private Miles2Coins DvP transactions

 To enhance privacy in the DvP transaction process (trading MilesTokens for SampleCoins or vice versa), you can integrate the privacy-preserving solution Anonymous Zether.
-Refer to [Anonymous Zether](https://linklinklink2.link2) for more information.
+Refer to [Anonymous Zether](https://github.com/dalmendra/anonymous-zether) for more information.
+Anonymous Zether and its front-end client were added as submodules to the Miles2Coins applications - see the `external` folder.